Updated: Nov 8

 This emission nebula is located just north of the bright star Menkib in the Orion arm of the Milky Way.
 NGC 1499 gets most of its glow from another bright star, Xi Persei, which you can easily spot in the pictures below.

 The California Nebula, despite being a famous target for beginner and advanced amateur astrophotographers, is really difficult to spot visually with a telescope.

 NGC 1499 is mostly made of Hydrogen-Alpha gas, and even with a camera attached, getting the right angle to make the entire object fit in the frame is a blind challenge.

-It of course helps if you own a Hydrogen-Alpha filter for either your DSLR camera or your cooled astrophotography camera.
-Modifying your DSLR camera to allow for the Ha gas to reach the sensor is also a great idea.
+Of course, it helps if you own a Hydrogen-Alpha filter for either your DSLR camera or your cooled astrophotography camera.
+Modifying a DSLR camera to capture the Ha gas is also a great idea.

-If you do not have the money to upgrade/modify your camera or to purchase a filter, there is another good option: wide field astrophotography!
+If you do not have the money to upgrade/modify your camera or purchase a filter, there is another good option: wide-field astrophotography!